MissingMaps/missingmaps.github.io/README.md

 ## Development

 ### Environment
-To set up the development environment for this website, you'll need to install the following on your system:
+To set up the development envireonment for this website, all you will need to install the following on your system:

 - [Node and npm](http://nodejs.org/)
 - Ruby and [Bundler](http://bundler.io/), preferably through something like [rvm](https://rvm.io/)